cossacklabs/product-docs/hermes/hermes-in-depth/architecture/abstract-entities.md

 Each access control key ("token") is stored as a combination of separate tokens: block ID + user ID + token + owner ID.
 To be able to use the token, a user with the user ID needs his/her private key and a public user key with the owner ID.

-#### Storage interfaces
+### Storage interfaces

-The storage interfaces for Hermes-core are described in detail in the [Hermes-core Server (Building app - Server)](https://docs.cossacklabs.com/pages/documentation-hermes/#hermes-core-server) article in the documentation.
+The storage interfaces for Hermes-core are described in detail in the [Hermes-core server](/hermes/hermes-in-depth/architecture/hermes-core-server/).

-#### Transport
+### Transport

 The components of Hermes-core need to have some kind of communication established between them: between Client and Server, between the Server components.
-This is done with the help of [Transport](https://docs.cossacklabs.com/pages/documentation-hermes/#hermes-core-transport).
+This is done with the help of [Hermes-core transport](/hermes/hermes-in-depth/architecture/hermes-core-transport/).

-The communication channel between the components should be encrypted and mutually authenticated.
-This can be done using the [Secure Session](https://docs.cossacklabs.com/pages/secure-session-cryptosystem/) from our [Themis cryptographic library](https://github.com/cossacklabs/themis) with our [wrapper](https://github.com/cossacklabs/hermes-core/blob/master/include/hermes/secure_transport/transport.h) over raw transport.
-Since Secure Session is a stream-oriented protocol, the channel will be also protected from replay attacks and request reordering.
-Alternatively, you may choose to leave the communication channel unencrypted (which is not recommended for the reasons outlined above) or use a secure transport method of your choice (i.e. TLS, etc.).